How To Use And Configure WordPress Widgets – Part 3

 ( Links widget: ‘Select Link Category’ drop-down menu)

-When you have finished configuring the Links Widget, click the Save button.
-Your links will become immediately visible on your site …
+When you have finished configuring your Links Widget, click the Save button to update your settings.
+Your widget will become immediately visible on your site …

-As the above example shows, you can display specific external links to your site visitors (e.g. a list for a specific link category only), and add multiple link lists to the sidebar.
+As the above example shows, you can display specific links to your site visitors (e.g. a list for a specific link category only), and add multiple link lists to the sidebar navigation menu.

-This is the end of section 3 of this tutorial.
+This is the end of section 3 of this series of tutorials.

 "This is AMAZING!
 I had learnt about how to use WordPress previously, but this covers absolutely everything and more!!
 Incredible value!
 Thank you!" - Monique, Warrior Forum